 c) Oily (oily) skin

-• If you don't have acne problems or your skin is not too sensitive: chemical sunscreen with light texture and fast absorption is the most suitable choice
+- If you do not have acne problems or your skin is not too sensitive: chemical sunscreens with light texture and fast absorption are the most suitable choice.

 d) When going swimming

-• It is necessary to use sunscreen products that are resistant to water and drift, often with the words “Water Resistant” or “Water-Proof” on the package, with a sun protection factor SPF50 and PA+++ or higher
+- It is necessary to use sunscreen products that are water-resistant, anti-drift, often with the words “Water Resistant” or “Water-Proof” on the package, with a sun protection factor of SPF50 and PA+++ or higher.

-• After 1-2 hours, you need to reapply to get the best sun protection effect.
+- After 1-2 hours, you need to reapply for the best sun protection effect.

 e) Sunscreen used when applying makeup

-• Physical industrial park can be maintained for a long time but creates a white film that makes the base layer thick and unnatural ➔ convenient but lacking in aesthetics.
+- Physical industrial zones can be maintained for a long time, but creating a white film that makes the base layer thick and unnatural ➔ convenient but lacking in aesthetics.

 So, the most suitable sunscreen to use when wearing makeup is: